hal9ooo/remindme/README.md

-# Notes App - Android
+# RemindMe - Android

-A feature-rich note taking application for Android with categorization, prioritization, and reminder capabilities.
+A feature-rich note taking application for Android with categorization, prioritization, and reminder capabilities, adopting a minimalistic, nag-free approach.

 ## Features